Food Not To Serve On Your Wedding

 It is best to serve your guests foods that are safe to eat and will not bring them any harm.

 You might have seen many mini versions of food in wedding, actually serving them is okay only during cocktails.
 During a full course meal, serving these kinds of food is a bit awkward and not satisfying.
-Your guests are expecting to get full and completely satisfied with the food they will eat on your wedding, so make sure it will come true.
+Your guests are expecting to get full and completely satisfied with the food they will eat on your wedding.
+Thus, make sure it will come true.

-You sure would want to feed your guests with a lot of great food options but serving too many food may not be a good idea anymore considering that some guests do not want to get so full, as they want to join the party, dance and play, without feeling bloated.
+You sure would want to feed your guests with a lot of great food options.
+However, serving too many food may not be a good idea anymore.
+Some guests do not want to get so full.
+Moreover, they want to join the party, dance and play, without feeling bloated.